 Heat the oil in a heavy-based saucepan and add the onion.
 Fry gently until the onion is translucent or slightly brown but not burnt.
 Add the garlic, mix together and add the mushrooms.
 As they start to reduce add the chopped tofu along with the thyme, tamari, salt and pepper, cover and continue to cook in their juices.
-In a separate bowl, mix the soya milk with the arrowroot powder and whisk up so there’s no lumps.
+In a separate bowl, mix the soya milk with the arrowroot powder and whisk up so there are no lumps.
 Add the milk mix to the mushrooms and stir together, keep stirring until the juice has thickened.
 Add a squeeze of lemon juice at this point if you’re going to.
 Remove from the heat and allow to cool.
-Transfer the mixture to your blender or food processor and whiz together to make a paste.
+Transfer the mixture to your blender or food processor and whizz together to make a paste.
 Don’t over mix unless you want a mousse, we like it with a bit of bite.

 Serve on crackers with a sprig of parsley and a smattering of paprika or it’s really good as a sandwich spread with slices of cucumber and lettuce.